jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 10a**
+Another month, another long story~!
+So I got roughly halfway through working on corruption, and was going to ship a small version, likely 9.5 or 9.6, then was sent a DM with some interesting new features.
+I decided heck, since they're already programmed and were things I wanted to do anyways, i'll add them in.
+Then when I was about done with them, I got sent another DM with fatal bugs that definitely should be fixed sooner than later.
+While looking into potential causes and ruminating it on twitter, I got sent another DM from somebody who submitted a pull request for Linux compatibility, saying they already potentially fixed the bug since they noticed some things that were wrong.
+So then I went and merged the linux pull request and did some bugfixes while talking with the person who submitted it to iron some things out.
+Eventually I just said "screw it", and decided this was large enough to be a full new version.
+Theoretically I could name it 9.9 to keep my promise of corruption being finished by version 10, however I think i'd rather stick to more consistent versioning rules (as consistent as I get with them, at least) than try and make a loophole for my own problems.

+Anyways, this is probably one of the largest updates EdgeWare++ has ever had.
+Because of that i'm cautiously appending an "alpha" label onto it, in case the weight of it causes more bugs than usual.
+As always, if this catastrophically doesn't work, I will try my best to fix it ASAP!

+•*Actually fixed the bug "hotfixed" with 9.3a properly this time, making the pack config preset button deactivate when no config.json is loaded*

+•*Removed "prefix_settings" from the captions mood treeview as it's something that slipped past me and I guarantee disabling it would break everything*

+•*Stopped Timer Mode automatically adding a startup script, as I feel like it doing so was a hidden quirk that isn't totally obvious to new users.
+Instead, enabling Timer Mode now automatically enables Run on Startup, which is visible in the config window and can be turned off if the user desires.*
+>In practice, this should work exactly the same as it used to, with the main difference being that users can now tell Timer Mode also enables Run on Startup.
+They also can uncheck Run on Startup if they just want Timer Mode without it enabling every time they restart their PC.

+•*Turned off "Show on Discord" for default config setting*
+>Listen, i'm all for retaining as much of the original edgeware as possible but after having this almost cause an accident on my work account and also hearing somebody not know it was a feature after running edgeware for ten minutes i'm inclined to turn it off for your first launch

+•*A ton more frontend work on corruption*
+>Most, if not all of the corruption settings I plan to ship version 11 (or whatever it will end up being at this point) with are now in view on the corruption tab, the backend is still not there yet but that will be done over the following patches

+•*Fixed some minor issues with prefix_settings in the config window, for the 2 packs that have managed to implement multi-click popups without the pack editor update*

+•*New popup type: Subliminal Messages!, originally by /u/basicmo!*
+>These can be found in a new sub-section in the annoyance window, and use the captions.json file to flash short messages up at you.
+Their appearance is based on the theme you've chosen, and can use a new mood called "subliminal" to specifically label shorter captions (like "OBEY", or "GOON") that won't show up on popups.

+•*New popup type: Moving Popups!, originally by /u/basicmo!*
+>This will make popups have a chance to start bouncing around all over your screen, like an old DVD player screensaver.
+There are multiple slider settings for this in "annoyance".
+To make it not impossible to close these popups, anything that turns into a moving popup enables the "labeless" property.

+•*Basic linux compatibility may or may not work now!*
+>Please read the above "Usage Instructions" section for more info on this!
+This is a huge reason why this update is labelled as an "alpha", so please note it might not fully work!
+Bug reports are appreciated!

+•*Fixed a huge issue with audio error checking that could cause the whole program to not load, and captions.json causing crashes when undefined*

+KNOWN ISSUES:

+•*I have noticed that Timer Mode in itself is very buggy- something that I haven't really touched much before.
+For me on Windows 11, it appears that it is hard to consistently panic, tray panic doesn't seem to work at all, sometimes the command window pops up and sometimes it doesn't.
+I haven't really touched it and theoretically nothing I added should affect how it functions, so I am not sure if it was this buggy with original edgeware or if it is indeed my fault.
+Alternatively, it could be compatibility problems with my setup.
+I will try to bugfix it to the best of my ability but for the time being know that I'm aware of it's odd behaviour.*

+•*In some cases, packs that worked with old EdgeWare no longer work in ++.
+I have only seen this happen with two packs, and have yet to completely figure out why, but it might have something to do with how their captions are set up.
+I'm going to continue looking into this over time and seeing if I can get full 100% compatibility with old packs, even if they're so old or basic that they are structured very differently to everything else.*

+•*If you don't launch the config window at least once, the mood feature absolutely explodes since it hasn't generated moods.
+I understand nobody's probably using moods yet, but for the time being... if you're moving all your files in the resource folder to a new install or update, make sure to launch the config window once!
+This should be one of the simpler things to fix, and will be pushed sometime soon*

+•*The default theme for subliminal popups is black text, which means that on a lot of "ahegao wallpapers" that are black and white it might have troubles with visibility.
+Currently brainstorming ways to fix this, between either an outline or just allowing users to set their own colour*

 **Version 9.3**